 - Motor vehicle parts, engines, car batteries or tyres

 - Items that are too heavy to lift for two people

 Booking more Council Clean Ups

 - Up to 4 Council clean up collections are available throughout the year for free

-- Download a request for additional clean up service form (PDF, 63KB)
+- Download a Request for additional clean up service (PDF, 64KB)

 If Council can not collect it, try these places